Advice on the implications of Brexit for EEA and Swiss students

 What is the EU Settlement Scheme?

 The UK government has set up the EU Settlement Scheme as a way for Swiss and EEA nationals to demonstrate that they are allowed to live, work and study in the UK.
-We would advise students who would like to settle in the UK in the future, or, who are due to graduate in July 2020 to apply to the EU Settlement Scheme.
+We would advise students who would like to settle in the UK in the future, or, who are due to graduate after July 2020 to apply to the EU Settlement Scheme.

 When should I apply to the EU Settlement Scheme?